Flying with a Firearm

 - Make sure you are familiar with TSA regulations regarding traveling with a firearm.
 Print the Carrier/TSA regulation pages or have it readily accessible, so you can refer to it quickly.

 - Hang around the checking counter for a few minutes in case the TSA officer wants you to open your case.
 This might save you the trip through the checkpoint.

 - Firearms must be unloaded and secured in a hard-sided locked case.

 - Make sure your license and firearms are in compliance with local laws at your origin and destination.

 You can check out John’s full video in the link below

 As we gear up for holiday travel, we urge you to be aware of all local laws pertaining to both air travel and your destination.
 Between 2014 and 2019, close to 500 people have been arrested at JFK and LaGuardia airports, according to the Queens District Attorney’s Office.
 Many of the defendants were unaware that they were breaking the law by bringing their guns to New York City.
 The last thing you would want for a NYC getaway trip is to be handcuffed at the airport.
 Probably not the Christmas present you wanted for you or your family…

-All Premium FLP Members have access to the My FLP App, a very useful guide to assisting you with travel plans.
-My FLP App gives you information that you need when travelling to different states with a firearm.
+All Premium FLP Members have access to the My FLP App!
+A very useful guide to assisting you with travel plans.
+My FLP App gives you information that you need when traveling to different states with a firearm.
 My FLP App provides all this information with an easy-to-use User Interface.
 Laws are updated frequently!

 The Information given on this website is not legal advice.
 The information that may be posted in any format on this website is of a general nature and should not be construed in a person’s own situation as legal advice.
 If you so desire legal advice, please consult an attorney in a one on one setting in order to get legal advice that pertains to your unique circumstances.